OpenNebula/website/content/software/installation_process/automatic_installation_with_onedeploy/one_deploy_overview.md

 The Ansible playbooks in OneDeploy install a complete OpenNebula cloud, including the Front-end with the OneFlow and OneGate services, and the Sunstone UI.
 Before running the playbooks, you can modify variables to configure the OpenNebula cloud that will be created.
 For example, you can select the OpenNebula version to install, and define the network, storage configuration, and other options.

 To perform automated deployments, the Ansible architecture is based on the concept of a control node and managed nodes.
 You designate a machine as a control node, where you will run the playbooks to deploy on the managed nodes.
-Nodes may be physical or virtual, and you can deploy to any nodes that you have network access to.
+Nodes may be physical or virtual and you can deploy to any nodes that you have network access to.

 The basic procedure is as follows: